Stock market today: Shares mixed in Asia ahead of updates on jobs, inflation

-TOKYO (AP) — Asian shares traded mixed Monday as investors awaited a slew of U.S. economic data set for release later in the week.
+TOKYO (AP) — Asian shares were mixed Monday as investors awaited a slew of U.S. economic data set for release later in the week.

 China Evergrande's Hong Kong traded shares were up 7% after a Hong Kong court postponed until Jan.
 29 a hearing on its plan to restructure its massive debts.
 The company faces possible liquidation if creditors reject its restructuring plan.